whitecodename/SHOP-HAVEN/readme.md

 ```

 #### Roles
-This API covers three types of roles : user, edit_1, edit_2.
+This API covers four types of roles : user, edit_1, edit_2, admin.
 Note that everyone can use authentification : register, login.

 - **user(`ROLE_USER`)**:
   - **Access:** Read-only